commercetools/commercetools-payone-integration/README.md

 ## For shop integration (front/back end developers)

-Read [Payone Integration Service Shop Integration Guide](docs/Shop-Integration-Guide.md): for those developers, who integrate the service with real online shop.
+Read [Payone Integration Service Shop Integration Guide](docs/Shop-Integration-Guide.md): for those developers, who integrate the service with online shop.

 ## Using the Integration in a project